 We are working on several yield enhancement projects including network optimization, matching of inbound and outbound loads, reducing empty miles, improving our recovery of accessorial costs, increasing our driver and asset utilization, reducing repositioning costs, providing holistic solutions and improving low profit freight.
-Hub's top 50 customers represent approximately 63% of revenue for the six months ended June 30, 2023, while one customer accounted for more than 10% of our revenue for the six months ended June 30, 2023.
+Hub's top 50 customers represent approximately 63% of revenue for the nine months ended September 30, 2023, while one customer accounted for more than 10% of our revenue for the nine months ended September 30, 2023.
 We use various performance indicators to manage our business.
 We closely monitor profit levels for our top customers.
-We also evaluate on-time performance, customer service, cost per load and daily sales outstanding by customer account.
+We also evaluate on-time performance, customer service, cost per load and outstanding accounts receivable by customer.
 Vendor cost changes and vendor service levels are also monitored closely.

-Uncertainties and risks to our outlook include the following: inflation, a slowdown in consumer spending (driven by, among other factors, rising inflation, an economic recession, increases in interest rates, and geopolitical concerns), a shift by consumers to spending on services at the expense of goods, an increase of retailers' inventory levels, a significant increase in transportation supply in the marketplace, aggressive pricing actions by our competitors and any inability to pass cost increases, such as transportation and warehouse costs, through to our customers, all of which could have a materially negative impact on our revenue, profitability and cash flow in 2023.
+Uncertainties and risks to our outlook include the following: inflation, increased healthcare costs, a slowdown in consumer spending (driven by, among other factors, rising inflation, increases in interest rates, an economic recession and geopolitical concerns), a shift by consumers to spending on services at the expense of goods, an increase of retailers' inventory levels, the ability of customers to pay our accounts receivable, a significant increase in transportation supply in the marketplace, aggressive pricing actions by our competitors and any inability to pass cost increases, such as transportation and warehouse costs, through to our customers, all of which could have a materially negative impact on our revenue, profitability and cash flow in 2023.